learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 button in the upper right corner.
 (Alternatively, you can navigate to [https://github.com/new](https://github.com/new)).
-In the form that opens, enter a name for your repo (`bird-app` makes sense) and make sure "Public" is selected.
-You can leave everything else as is.
+In the form that opens, enter a name for your repo (`bird-app` makes sense) and make sure "Public" is selected; leave everything else as is.
 Click the "Create repository" button at the bottom of the page.

 On the next page, copy the code in the "push an existing repository from the command line" section and run it in your terminal: